vippsas/vipps-invoice-api/vipps-invoice-api.md

 #### Transitions

 **Transition 4: `pending` -> `expired`**
-Without any user action, the invoice will become `expired` after the _due date_
+Without any user action, the invoice will become `expired` after the _due_ timestamp.

 plus a grace period of 14 days.
 An expired invoice _must not be paid_.